 There’s an art to prepping your home for sale, and it’s called staging.
 Not to be confused with decorating, which is an expression of personal style, staging involves the de-characterization of all your spaces.
 It requires that everything be stripped down to its most neutral state so that potential buyers (no matter how different their tastes may be from yours) can imagine themselves living in what you once called home.
 Structural concerns aside, it’s a fairly straightforward process, but one that can seem daunting amidst the emotional and financial struggles inherent to any move.
-Here, we spoke with Compass’s Lauren Chao and Core’s Thijs van der Does, two of New York’s top real-estate agents, and got their take on what to focus on when staging a room.
+Here, we spoke with Compass’s Lauren Chao and Thijs van der Does and got their take on what to focus on when staging a room.
 From paint to clutter control, we’ve summed it all up into five actionable tips.

 1. Painting Pays Off

 “I always suggest repainting or a touch-up, if there’s any hint that the walls looks tired,” says Lauren.
-Her paint of choice?
-“Benjamin Moore’s Decorator’s White.
-It’s a shade that works in every space and is a popular choice with both builders and designers.”
+And this isn’t the time to channel your inner Matisse; opt for a clean white.
 Thijs also suggests repainting before trying to sell.
 “A fresh coat on your shutters, front door, and kitchen cabinets will go a long way,” he says.

 2. Details Make a Difference